Policies and Procedures

 The Committee:

-The committee is comprised of the Tournament Director and the designated host professional where applicable.
+The committee is comprised of the Director of Tournament Operations, the Tournament Administrator, the Tour Owner and the designated host professional where applicable.

-All amateurs participating in a Minor League Golf Tour event must have a USGA handicap of 6 or less or a letter from a PGA Professional verifying their ability.
+Amateur Policy: All amateurs participating in a Minor League Golf Tour event must have a USGA handicap no higher than 6.0 or a letter from a PGA Professional verifying their ability.

-In the absence of stakes or painted lines the change in cut of grass will be used as the hazard line.
+In the absence of stakes or painted lines the change in cut of grass will be used as the edge of the hazard.
 If this is not apparent, the waters edge will be used

 Out of Bounds Boundaries: